-In 2010, Deutsche Telekom was condemned for price-squeezing, despite the fact that German regulator RegTP had approved its pricing.
+In 2010, Deutsche Telekom was condemned for pricesqueezing, despite the fact that German regulator RegTP had approved its pricing.
 It was ruled that Deutsche Telekom had scope to adjust its retail prices, despite the intervention of RegTP.
+This reflects the general principle that government compulsion (e.g., by means of a regulatory framework) excludes the application of the competition rules to the extent that it leaves no freedom of action for the companies involved.